| |

 others were issued brown footgear along with a bottle of black boot stain.

-on Saturday 1 November, I was transported to Company E, 1st(?)
+on Saturday 1 November, along with 200 or so other recruits, I was transported by bus to Company E, 2nd(?)
 Battalion,

 4th Training Regiment, to officially start Basic Training.
 There was the

-requisite amount of screaming and yelling at us as the Officers and NCO's
+requisite amount of ritual screaming and yelling at us by Company E Officers and Noncommissioned Officers (NCOs)

-scared out of my wits, but in time I learned to take it in stride.
+scared out of my wits by all of this hoopla and commotion, but in time I learned to take it in stride.

 E was 2nd Lieutenant Ludlow, a graduate of Infantry Officer Candidate School (OCS) at Fort